NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/keycloak.md

 6. If you wish to enable client signatures, enable `Client Signature Required` and select **save**.

-    1. You will need to [follow the steps here to get the certificate and enable it in the Cloudflare dashboard](/cloudflare-one/identity/idp-integration/signed_authn/).
+    1. You will need to [follow the steps here to get the certificate and enable it in the Khulnasoft dashboard](/cloudflare-one/identity/idp-integration/signed_authn/).

     2. Import the Access certificate you downloaded into the `SAML Keys` tab.
 Use `Certificate PEM` as the format.